 Housing costs in Brigantine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Brigantine is a decidedly white-collar city, with fully 88.82% of the workforce employed in white-collar jobs, well above the national average.
+Brigantine is a decidedly white-collar city, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brigantine is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Brigantine who work in office and administrative support (15.11%), food service (14.95%), and management occupations (12.18%).
+There are especially a lot of people living in Brigantine who work in management occupations (13.94%), office and administrative support (12.55%), and food service (12.46%).

-One of the nice things about Brigantine is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Brigantine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Brigantine, a lot of people use the bus to get to work every day though Brigantine is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

+Brigantine is a somewhat ethnically-diverse city.
 The people who call Brigantine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brigantine residents report their race to be White, followed by Asian.
-Important ancestries of people in Brigantine include Italian, German, English, and Polish.
+Important ancestries of people in Brigantine include Irish, Italian, German, English, and Polish.

 The most common language spoken in Brigantine is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.